marcusbianchi/thingapi/README.md

 # ThingAPI

 API to Manage Things on Lorien.
 Used to create, update, read and delete Things.
 Also responsible for managing its children.
-Default Port: 5001

 ## Thing Data Format